 Diophantus studied many problems which are essentially quadratic equations from the modern point of view.
 For example, which integer triples are the lengths of a right triangle?
 In other words, what are the rational solutions to the equation ?
 Notice that the latter equation defines a smooth curve of genus 0 and we are concerned with the set of rational points .

 So the problem of finding all rational points of a genus 0 curve reduces to finding one rational point.
 Because each genus 0 curve can be embedded into as a plane conic, over a number field, this is achieved by a special case of the Hasse principle for quadratic forms.
 For example, when , has a point over if and only if it has a point over and over every local field .
 The latter can be determined handily using Hilbert symbols.

 The following theorem of Faltings is rather remarkable.

 In particular, we know that for any , the Fermat equation has at most finitely many solutions, which is far beyond the scope of any elementary methods.
-Faltings' 18-page proof uses a wide range of techniques from algebraic number theory and algebraic geometry: at least to me, a whole semester seminar on going through this masterpiece is a truly amusing experience.
+Faltings' 18-page proof uses a wide range of techniques from algebraic number theory and algebraic geometry.

 Finding these finitely many points is another interesting unsolved problem which we will not go into here.
 Let us concentrate on the case of genus 1 curves.
 Let be a smooth curve of genus 1 with a rational point (such a curve is called an elliptic curve), then admits a group law with the identity element .
 In particular, is an abelian group.
 The old Mordell-Weil theorem asserts that this group cannot be enormous.